homeomorfismo/sites/psu-site/experience.md

 permalink: /work/
 ---

+# Intern, Comp-Scholar, Lawrence Livermore National Laboratory, Livermore, CA. Summer 2024

+Currently, I am scheduled to work at LLNL as an Intern.
+I am working under the direction of [Dr. Chak Shing Lee](https://people.llnl.gov/lee1029) and [Dr. Tzanio Kolev](https://people.llnl.gov/kolev1).
+Our work focuses on implementing and testing a family of diagonal smoothers for general systems, and we want to precondition maxtrix-free methods with them as well.

 # Intern, Comp-Scholar, Lawrence Livermore National Laboratory, Livermore, CA. Summer 2023

 I worked at LLNL as an Intern, under the [Computing Scholar Program](https://computing.llnl.gov/sites/default/files/scholar-expo-flier-final.pdf).